0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 To better understand that, I made following diagrams, so it might be helpful to you understanding the workflow:

-1) In diagram, I used following IP addresses to remark and help you recognize the new/old Pods and here is the initial deployment.
+1) In diagram, I used following IP addresses to remark and help you recognize new/old Pods.
+Here is the initial deployment.

 - Old Pods: Target-1(Private IP: 10.1.1.1), Target-2(Private IP: 10.2.2.2)
 - New Pods: Target-3(Private IP: 10.3.3.3), Target-4(Private IP: 10.4.4.4)